-As the next generation of gaming hardware draws closer, we can expect to see new games releasing with better graphics and more robust gameplay mechanics across all genres.
-Fighting games, in particular, will benefit from advancements like reduced controller latency and faster load times.
-That all sounds pretty great for a genre that’s been rising in popularity over the last few years, thanks in part to competitive fighters like Mortal Kombat 11, Samurai Shodown, and Power Rangers: Battle for the Grid.
+As the next generation of gaming draws nearer, new games with better graphics and robust gameplay mechanics are on the horizon.
+Fighting games, in particular, will benefit from advancements like reduced latency and faster load times.

-Here, we’ll be highlighting a collection of the best upcoming fighting games you can look forward to playing at tournaments, with friends, or against total strangers online throughout 2020 and beyond.
-Make sure to check back as we’ll be updating this list in the future with new entries.
-Lastly, if you would like to receive more gaming recommendations, consider reading through our other curated lists:
+Here, we’ll be highlighting the best upcoming fighting games you can look forward to playing at tournaments, with friends, or against total strangers online throughout 2020 and beyond.
+Make sure to check back as we continue to update this list with new entries and while you’re here, consider reading through our other curated lists:

 King of the Hat